ortus-boxlang/boxlang-docs/language/arrays.md

 ```

 {% hint style="warning" %}
-Please note that the BoxLang engines will try to cast values automatically into the type defined by the array container.
+Please note that BoxLang will try to cast values automatically into the type defined by the array container.
 {% endhint %}

 {% hint style="info" %}